-Fenugreek (Botanical name: Trigonella foenum-graecum) has played an important role in Ayurveda and traditional cooking for thousands of years.
+Fenugreek seeds (Botanical name: Trigonella foenum-graecum) have played an important role in Ayurveda and traditional cooking for thousands of years.
 It has been used historically to:

 - support women during lactation

 - balance blood sugar

 - play an important role in reproductive health